GauthierBosson/GauthierBosson/README.md

 - Doing my portfolio (will be out Soon™)
 - Currently working on a project with react-query, trying to master it !
-- Things I'll do next : improving knowledge of TypeScript, learn GraphQL.
+- Things I'll do next : improving knowledge of TypeScript and GraphQL.

 <!--